 Editor’s note: This article was originally published in 2016.

 It should come as no surprise that Texans are a devout group of church-going people.
-The Lone Star State sits at the Western edge of the Bible Belt, and you can’t drive through the small towns without passing a few churches.
+The Lone Star State sits at the Western edge of the Bible Belt in America, and you can’t drive through the small towns without passing a few churches.
 If you’re looking for a really big, megachurch, though, go to the big cities.

 Most people know that Texas is home to Lakewood Church, with its famous pastor Joel Osteen.
 Lakewood is the largest church in the United States, but right on its heels are quite a few other houses of worship that are just about bursting at the seams.
 These 10 megachurches in Texas have a combined average weekly attendance of around 200,000.

-Sources: Hartford Institute for Religious Research, Aggie Catholic Blog Numbers are average weekly attendance, not total membership, rankings only include protestant churches.
+Sources: Hartford Institute for Religion Research, Aggie Catholic Blog Numbers are average weekly attendance, not total membership, rankings only include protestant churches.

 New Light Christian Center has four locations across the urban sprawl of Houston, one in Austin and one in Beaumont, which accounts for its ranking among Texas’ largest megachurches.
 Founded in 1984 with 23 members on the principle of outreach and church planting, New Light has expanded to massive numbers.